abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *quem mihi vix frugum et pecorum custodia sollers*
 | *omnia temptanti extuderat, te matre relinquo.*

-      Behold even this very honor of my mortal life, which the clever protection of the crops and cattle had barely hammered out all things for me, although you are my mother, I leave you behind.
+      Behold even this very honor of my mortal life, which the clever care of the crops and cattle had barely hammered out for me trying all things, although you are my mother, I leave you behind.

 | *quin age et ipsa manu felicis erue silvas,*